 (a) Significance: Modeling predictive Gene Regulatory Networks (GRNs) from comprehensive gene expression sets is both a major goal and challenge in fundamental and applied research in Systems Biology.
-Our overall goal in this grant, is to model a causal genetic network, effectively the circuit diagram underlying the regulation of nitrogen-use efficiency in response to nitrogen sensing in plants, through the iteration (loop) between high through put experimentation and machine-learning approaches to network inference.
+Our overall goal in this grant, is to infer a causal genetic network, effectively the circuit diagram underlying the regulation of nitrogen-use efficiency in response to nitrogen sensing in plants, through the iteration (loop) between high throughput experimentation and machine-learning approaches to network inference.
 These “learned” network models are then tested for their ability to infer network states under untested conditions, and in response to perturbation, a holy grail of Systems Biology.
 Computational inference of biological networks is an inherently difficult problem, mainly due to limitations of genomic data (e.g. presence of too few time-point measurements, many genes, measurement errors and noise) [Jaeger and Monk 2010][ De Smet and Marchal (2010) Nature Reviews: Microbiology, vol 8, p 717-729] Despite these caveats, machine learning approaches have successfully been used to predict network states under untested conditions in microbes [Bonneau Cell 2007] and, more recently in plants [Krouk 2010].
-In the current NIH cycle, we applied a machine learning approach to time-series transcriptome data, and the derived networks accurately predict gene expression states under untested conditions, as validated both in silico using “left out” data, and experimentally [Krouk 2010].
-We now propose to build and improve on the predictive power of our inferred networks, using an innovative and iterative combination of high through put experimentation and computation.
-On the experimental front, we developed a high-throughput approach to TF perturbation that enables us to rapidly validate TFtarget interactions genome-wide (within weeks) and to overcome problems of TF redundancy.
+In the current NIH cycle, we applied a machine learning approach to time-series transcriptome data, and the derived networks accurately predict gene expression states on left-out experimental data [Krouk 2010].
+We now propose to build and improve on the predictive power of our inferred networks, using an innovative and iterative combination of high throughput experimentation and computation.
+On the experimental front, we have developed a high-throughput approach to TF perturbation that enables us to rapidly validate TFtarget interactions genome-wide (within weeks) and to overcome problems of TF redundancy.
 In this system, TFtarget edges are validated with transcriptomics and ChIP-seq data.
 These TFtarget datasets will in turn train and validate a new network inference pipeline.
 The novelty of this pipeline, compared to current network inference methods, is that it is capable of analyzing distinct genomic data-types (e.g. time series, steady state, and TF perturbation data) using a combination of algorithms.
 Evidence that this pipelined approach will improve the predictive power of our inferred networks is suggested by preliminary studies.
 In our application, the inferred N-assimilatory networks can suggest targeted interventions to reduce nitrogen fertilizer use, with implications for human health, energy and the environment.
 More broadly, our work will illustrate a combined experimental/informatics approach to the discovery of causal networks for any gene, metabolic pathway, process, or trait of interest, with applications across a wide range of problems in biology and medicine.

 (b) Innovations - from a close collaboration between Biologists and Computer Scientists at NYU Courant.